kazu-yamamoto/hs-sympo-2012/README.markdown

 should have a system which makes writing tests fun. doctest developed in Python community would be one solution.

-## Observation

-There are two kinds of program in Haskell, pure and IO.

-It is not difficult to test pure code and to find invariants (properties).
-Programmers would write typical usage and properties in document with doctest.
-So, it is important to integrate doctest and QuickCheck.
-(Equation type of property is now nicely integrated in QuickCheck by Nick Smallbone.)

-It is not easy to test IO.
-But Programmers would write typical usage with doctest.

 ## Current state

 Give a short survey on the test coverage of existing libraries.